Mahmood Al-Yousif: Legal conflict

 Due to the Bahraini government opposing some of his subject material, Mahmood Al-Yousif has found himself preparing for a legal battle after charges of libel were raised against him by the Bahraini Minister of Municipalities and Agriculture, Mansoor bin Rajab.
 In an article on his blog, Al-Yousif referred to the minister as "an insignificant member of the previous Shura Council" and criticized the way in which the minister and his ministry chose to deal with the flooding throughout the country brought about by heavy rains in December, 2006.
 Mahmood Al-Yousif was interrogated by the police for three hours in February and was released on bail.
 He was told that the Minister would drop the charge against him if his article was edited; however, after the changes were made to the article, Mr. Mansoor bin Rajab refused to drop the charge.
 Al Yousif will be tried under the Press and Publications Law or the Penal Code, thus, he faces a maximum penalty of two years in jail and/or a fine.
 He has been summoned to attend the hearing for the Libel charges brought against him on April 17, 2007.
 The legitimacy of the charges brought against Al-Yousif has been called into questions by several Human Rights organizations in Bahrain and abroad, local and international media sources and several notable figures in Bahraini society.

 Bahraini police arrested Al-Yousif (along with others) after 3:00 am on March 30, 2011.
 The charges against him are unknown at this time.

 Criticism of government officials

-Mahmood Al-Yousif has openly criticized several government employees in the past.
-Most recently, Ms. Ahdeya Ahmed, the Government Spokesperson for the Bahraini Parliamentary Elections in 2006.
+Mahmood Al-Yousif has openly criticized several government employees in the past, most recently, Ahdeya Ahmed, the Government spokesperson for the Bahraini Parliamentary Elections in 2006.